MNGuenther/allesfitter/README.md

 ## 1. Installation
 Not yet on PyPi.
-For now, simply pull this repository, e.g. into "/users/johnwayne/code" and add this directory to your python path.
+Simply pull this repository from GitHub.
+You also need to pull https://github.com/MNGuenther/lichtkurven.

 ## 2. Fitting